MCT-master/mct-master.github.io/courses.md

   <ul class="post-list">
     {%- for post in site.posts -%}
     {%- if post.categories contains 'Portal'
-    or post.categories contains 'Physical-Computing'
+    or post.categories contains 'Audio-Programming'
     or post.categories contains 'DSP'
+    or post.categories contains 'Entrepreneurship'
     or post.categories contains 'HCI'
+    or post.categories contains 'Interactive-Systems'
+    or post.categories contains 'Masters'
     or post.categories contains 'Motion-Tracking'
+    or post.categories contains 'Music-and-Machine-Learning'
+    or post.categories contains 'Physical-Computing'
+    or post.categories contains 'Projects'
     or post.categories contains 'Sonification'
-    or post.categories contains 'Audio-Programming'
-    or post.categories contains 'Projects'
     -%}

     <li>